FluBBaOfWard/NGPDS/README.md

 * Load Game: Select a game to load.
 * Load State: Load a previously saved state of the currently running game.
 * Save State: Save a state of the currently running game.
-* Load Flash RAM: Load flash ram for the currently running game.
+* Load Flash: Load flash ram for the currently running game.
-* Save Flash RAM: Save flash ram for the currently running game.
+* Save Flash: Save flash ram for the currently running game.
 * Save Settings: Save the current settings.
+* Eject Game: Remove the game, can be used to enter bios settings.
-* Reset Game: Reset the currently running game.
+* Reset Console: Reset the console.
 * Quit Emulator: (If supported.)

 ### Options